NodeOps-app/Nodeops-Template-Example-App/README.md

 ## 🤝 Contributing

-This is a demo project for the NodeOps hackathon.
+This is a demo project for the hackathon.
 Feel free to fork and modify for your own NodeOps templates!

 ## 📄 License